 This thought can lead one into number theory, and also graph theory!
-(Take the graph on $\mathbb{N}$ where there is an edge between m,n if they are coprime.
+(Take the graph on \mathbb{N} where there is an edge between m,n if they are coprime.
 The number 1 is connected to everything else, including itself.)

-Here's a geometric view:
+Here's a third view, through geometry: